-An employee is absent for more than three (3) consecutive work days for a FMLA qualifying event and has been treated by a physician.
-Upon return from continuous FMLA leave for the employee's serious health condition, the employee will be required to submit a return to work note from his/her health care provider.
+An employee is absent for more than three (3) consecutive workdays (not broken up by periods of work) and employee has been treated by a physician.
+Upon return from continuous

+FMLA leave for the employee's serious health condition, the employee will be required to submit a return to work note from his/her health care provider.